-- Successfully complete all assignments and homework activities. - Successfully master quizzes covering concepts from the textbooks & online lectures/discussions. - Attend each scheduled lab meeting as well as participate in activities and discussions in an active and collegial fashion.
+- Successfully complete all assignments and class activities. - Successfully master a final test covering concepts from the lectures. - Actively participate in all individual/ group projects. - Attend each scheduled class meeting as well as participate in activities and discussions in an active and collegial fashion.

 Note: Please be aware that the university has the expectation that for each credit hour a course is worth, students should spend between 3 and 31⁄2 total hours per week on that course.
-So, for EDMD 3300 (a 2 credit hour course) students should expect to spend 6-7 hrs per week working on assignments, studying for quizzes and completing other activities for the class.
+So, for EDMD 3300 (a 2 credit hour course) students should expect to spend 6-7 hrs per week working on assignments, studying for tests and completing other activities for the class.
 These numbers are true for a regular semester-long class that does not include a lab component.
 For classes that have lab components, such as EDMD 3300, the lab work is in addition to the in-class work.
-As a rule, the 6-7 hr expectation is an "average" expectation.
+As a rule, the 6-7 hr expectation is an

+"average" expectation.
 Some weeks, the time required will be lighter than others.
 Some weeks, it will be heavier.
 Also, some students may require a fewer number of hours spent in class preparation.
 This University expectation can be found in the online Tiger Cub, section 1: